Skip to main content

 The CBUS Event Capture tool can simplify configuring JMRI to work well with your CBUS installation.

-To configure JMRI Sensors and Turnouts, you need to identify the associated CBUS events.
+To configure JMRI Sensors, Turnouts and Lights, you need to identify the associated CBUS events.
 There are several ways to do this.
-The rest of this page goes through the alternatives, using configuring a Sensor as an example.
-Similar methods work for Turnouts.

 The upper part of the screen can capture multiple CBUS Events, which you can then use to create Sensors and Turnouts.